selfcustody/krux/docs/faq.en.md

 sudo apt-get remove brltty
 ```

+## Why won't my (Apple) OS list a serial port after connecting my device?
+Some users reported that they were able to make their Apple devices recognize Krux devices only after they connected them through an USB dock instead of connecting them directly.

 ## Why are the buttons on my Amigo in the wrong order?
 Some Amigo screens have inverted x coordinates while others don’t.